gear

 In daily use

 One drawback is that the S3 struggles to grind fine enough for espresso, with the finest setting only suitable for turbo shots.
-It’s not recommended for those primarily seeking an espresso or Turkish coffee grinder, but it performs well for everything from French press and drip to Moka pot and AeroPress.
+It’s not recommended for those primarily seeking an espresso grinder, but it can grind fine enough for Moka pot and AeroPress.

 For those seeking a stunning grinder with a good UX and design, this is an excellent choice.